Skip to main content

 • Chantix and alcohol can result in a heightened feeling of intoxication, unusual and aggressive behaviors, and memory loss.

 • It’s best to avoid or limit drinking alcohol while taking Chantix.
-Talk to your healthcare provider if you’re having difficulty cutting back on alcohol.
+Talk to a healthcare professional if you’re having difficulty cutting back on alcohol.

 Can you drink alcohol while taking Chantix?